-Not all warranties are equal, and the only way to be sure that you get the best warranty for your vehicle is to complete a thorough car warranty comparison before you buy.
-Whether a warranty is worth the paper it’s written on will depend on what it promises to cover, the different exclusions it applies and how much money it costs.
+Not all warranties are equal, and the only way to be sure that you get the best one for your vehicle is to complete a thorough car warranty comparison before you buy.
+Whether a warranty is worth the paper it's written on will depend on what it promises to cover, the different exclusions it applies and how much money it costs.

 Choosing car warranty cover that will pay out when you need it too is essential if the policy is going to prove worth the cost.
 So you need to keep an eye out for sneaky exclusions and clauses that allow the warranty provider to wriggle out of honouring your claim at a later date.

 You also need to check if there is anything you need to do to keep within the rules of the warranty or you could find that you're not covered when you need to make a claim.

 Knowing exactly which parts of your vehicle are covered by a warranty is a must.

 Most warranties will cover the major parts of your car, like. the engine and brakes.
 However many parts may be considered disposable items, such as cam belts and brake pads, so would not be covered.

 You need to decide exactly what you want to be protected by your warranty and check that each policy meets your needs before you choose which one to buy.

 One of the most substantial costs associated with a repair job is the labour cost levied by a garage.